 Bird Anecdote & Omen

-For many years, I was petrified by birds.
+For many years, I was petrified of birds.
 Seems silly, right?
 Well, that is because you weren’t there that day (unless your name is Sheryl).

 It was during my late elementary school years.
 My best friend and I were riding our bikes around the neighborhood like we had done numerous times before.
 You see, I lived at the top of a large hill (or so it seems when you are 9 years old).
 We enjoyed free-riding down the hill, on the street, to see how fast we could go down.
 Once you got down though, you had to pedal your way back up.